mrishikadhinakaran/mrishikadhinakaran/README.md

 - 👋  I’m **@mrishikadhinakaran**
 - 👀 I'm a student working in various concepts of the computing programs
-- 🌱 I’m currently learning java DSA and Full-Stack
+- 🌱 I’m currently learning java-DSA and Full-Stack
 - 📫 How to reach me @mrishikadhinakaran@gmail.com

    connect with me through: www.linkedin.com/in/mrishika-dhinakaran